Coping with emotions after a c-section (caesarean)

 Pregnancy and childbirth change the way your body looks and feels.
 After a c-section, your wound will heal and leave a scar.

-The scar will be 10-20cm long and will be at the top of your bikini area.
+The scar will be 10-20cm long and will be in your lower tummy area.
 Over time, the scar will fade to a thin line and your pubic hair may cover it.
 Some women find that the skin above the scar sticks out slightly.

 Common feelings

-Many women feel happy with their decision to have a c-section.
+Many women and birthing people feel happy with their decision to have a c-section.
 But others may feel guilty or disappointed about not giving birth vaginally.
 Some women feel under pressure to give birth vaginally and find it difficult to deal with people’s comments about having a c-section.

 If you had a general anaesthetic, you may feel that you missed out on experiencing the birth.